dcfvg/diapaudio/README.md

 ## What is it?

-diapaudio is a web-based tool that synchronizes your photos with audio recordings based on timestamps.
+diapaudio is a modern web-based tool built with React that synchronizes your photos with audio recordings based on timestamps.
 Simply drop a folder or ZIP file containing your images and an audio file, and the app will automatically align them chronologically.

 ## How to use